-The taste of whitebait is very delicate and can be easily overpowered by the other ingredients they are served with.
+The taste of whitebait is very delicate and is easily overpowered by the other ingredients they are served with.
 That is one reason why the most common way to eat whitebait in New Zealand is as a fritter served on buttered white bread!
-That is why a whitebait chawanmushi makes so much sense.
+It is also why a whitebait chawanmushi recipe makes so much sense.
 Chawanmushi doesn’t contribute strong flavours itself.
 It is more a vehicle for other ingredients, most commonly prawns, chicken, shiitake mushrooms, and scallops.

 A quote from the original creator of this dish…

 Chawanmushi is a Japanese custard steamed in a cup.
 In Japanese, chawan means tea cups or rice bowls, and mushi means steaming.
 You can replace the whitebait with other favourite items.Makoto Tokutama